yelantsevv/file-manager/README.md

   ls
   ```

-  - Read file and print it's content in console (should be done using Readable stream):
+  - Read file and print it's content in console

   ```bash
   cat path_to_file